lzell/louzell.com/markdown/notes/ssh.md

 ## 2015
 <!-- 2015-06-22 -->
-### (debugging forward agent, forwardagent)
+### (ssh, forward agent, forwardagent, setup)
-Verify that the key is found in ssh agent:
+Verify that my key is found in ssh agent:

     ssh-add -L

-Verify that forward agent works:
+If this returns "The agent has no identities", add my key with:

+    ssh-add -k ~/.ssh/<my-private-key>

+Next verify that `~/.ssh/config` contains:

+    Host myhost
+    ForwardAgent yes

+Use forward agent:

     local> ssh <my-host>
-    my-host> ssh -T <another-host>
+    my-host> ssh <another-host>

 <!-- 2014-01-14 -->